top of page

 Milan: I do love you, but really?!

-The flight to Milan from NYC was amaaze!
-My first flight on Emirates left me utterly impressed.
+The flight to Milan from NYC was amazing!
+My first flight on Emirates left me impressed.
 Yes, the hype is super real.
 From the customer service to the food and woodgrain decor in the bathrooms, can you say luxe?!
-And what really impressed me was when the attendants turned the lights down and stars illuminated on the plane's ceiling.
+And what really impressed me was when the attendants turned the lights down and stars illuminated the plane's ceiling.
 Yeeesss #Emirates!

-My travel partner and I arrived in Milan shortly after 5am (Milan time, so 11pm EST).
-We took the shuttle from Malpensa airport to the Milan Central Train Station (€8) and then an Uber to our "tiny comfortable entire apartment near the center," which we had rented for a month and a half from a woman named Joan via Airbnb.
-I was super excited because Joan was also an expat and I hoped she would be able to give us some insight about living abroad and adjusting to life in a new place.
+My travel partner and I arrived in Milan shortly after 5am local time (11pm EST).
+We took the shuttle from Malpensa airport to the Milan Central Train Station (€8) and then an Uber to our "tiny comfortable entire apartment near the center" Airbnb, which we had booked for a six-week stay with a host named Joan.
+I was super excited because Joan was also an expat and seemed open to sharing insight about living abroad and adjusting to life in a new country.

 But let's talk about what actually happened.

 So now we were semi-homeless but not homeless-homeless, thanks to one of my fabulous friends, Dani, who was also in Milan and planned to attend the Bruno Mars concert with us later that evening.
-It turns out her 5-star hotel room (#fancy) had just enough space to add two more people with way too much luggage.
+It turns out her 5-star hotel room (#fancy) had just enough space for two additional people with way too much luggage.
 We ended up staying with Dani in the most fabulous area of Milan with a beautiful view of the Duomo.
-Dani most definitely, positively deserves the MVP award for saving our entire lives! ***GRAZIE MILLE, Dani!***
+Dani most definitely, positively deserves the MVP award for coming through for me and my travel partner in a huge way!

 From here on out Bruno (b/c we're definitely on a first-name basis now) will hold a special place in my heart.
 He, along with Dani, turned a crazy day into a "24K magical" night.
 What a wild, eventful day and way to start my adventure abroad.